‘Too Close To Home’ Season 2 Ratings Increase, Season 3 A Likely Bet

 A photo posted by Tyler Perry's #TooCloseToHome (@tooclosetohometlc) on

 There has been a lot of criticism about the acting in Too Close to Home.
 It isn’t your typical prime-time drama and running in on TLC offers it to a unique audience.
 Tyler Perry has talked about the comments made about the acting, and he isn’t pleased with what is being said.
 Fans have taken to social media to complain about what they don’t like, but the feedback is far more positive than negative.
-Like with any show show, there are things that can be worked on but the quality has improved from Season 1.
-A new branch of story lines were added to the original ones but they all link together with the mysterious woman in the trailer park being Brody’s (Brock O’Hurn) half-sister.
-Things are all connected in Happy, it is just a matter of finding out who slept with who and how everyone is related to figure them out.
+Like with any show, there are things that can be worked on, but the quality has improved from Season 1.
+New storylines were added to the original ones, but they all link together with the mysterious woman in the trailer park being Brody’s (Brock O’Hurn) half-sister.
+Things are all connected in Happy — it is just a matter of finding out who slept with who and how everyone is related.

-Right now, there is no definitive answer on whether or not Too Close to Home will get picked up for a third season but it is looking good.
-After the fiasco the TLC network suffered with the Josh Duggar scandal, they are very happy to keep what is working and drama-free on their station.
-The ratings are climbing for Too Close to Home and having a Wednesday night time slot isn’t the easiest way to excel, but the show has made ratings climb each week.
-There are still five more episodes for Season 2 to air but with each airing, the ratings continue to soar.
+Right now, there is no definitive answer on whether Too Close to Home will get picked up for a third season, but it is looking good.
+After the fiasco the TLC network suffered as a result of the Josh Duggar scandal, they are very happy to keep what is working and drama-free on their network.
+The ratings are climbing for Too Close to Home, and having a Wednesday night time slot isn’t the easiest way to excel, but the show has made ratings climb each week.
+There are still five more episodes for Season 2 to air, but with each airing, the ratings continue to soar.

 It all starts tomorrow.
 Are you ready? #TooCloseToHome